Stingers: episode guide

 December 14, 2004

 Convinced Sean Hunter is innocent of the attack on Sophie, Angie sets out to exonerate the man she loves and catch the real serial killer.
 She suspects Richard Kline, who blames Hunter for the suicide of his wife, a former patient of Hunter's.
 Chris goes undercover on Kline, which leads to the discovery of trophies from the previous killings on Kline's premises.
-Hunter is freed and an already off-centre Harris, realising he has lost the battle, slips into bipolar meltdown and is forcefully taken into emergency psychiatric care.
-As the current is administered to his temples we go out on Angie and Hunter happily making their wedding plans.
+Hunter is freed and an already off-centre Harris, realising he has lost the battle, slips into a bipolar meltdown and is forcefully taken into emergency psychiatric care.
+As the current is administered to his temples, Angie and Hunter are happily making their wedding plans.
 As they tenderly embrace, the cold disregard on Hunter's face tells us that Angie has become victim of a very lethal deception.